helsing-ai/buffrs/docs/src/commands/buffrs-package.md

 * `--dry-run`: prevents buffrs from actually writing the tarball to the filesystem
 * `--output-directory`: allows you to specify a directory to output the package
-* `--version`: allows you to override the version set in the manifest
+* `--set-version`: allows you to override the version set in the manifest

 ### Description